Bertie100/Zero/README.md

 ## How to Run

-You’ll be able to run ZeroScript like this:
+You’ll be able to run Zero like this:

 ```
     zero file.zs
 ```

 This will use the native ZeroScript CLI tool.

----

-## Project Status

-ZeroScript is in early development.
-It already supports basic logic, variables, and screen output.
-More powerful built-in features and tools are planned for upcoming versions.

 ---